janosmortanssen/EL2620/PITCHME.md

 #### Interfaces and Contracts

-- A set of interface functions needed for inter-operability.
+- A set of interface functions needed for inter-operability

 ```julia
 # at ControlCore.jl